-I am a board-certified radiation oncologist who specializes in caring for people with cancers of the chest, known as thoracic cancers.
+I am a radiation oncologist who specializes in caring for people with cancers of the chest, known as thoracic cancers.
 These include lung cancers, pleural mesotheliomas, and thymomas.
 I work closely with a highly skilled team of experts from many areas — including surgeons, medical oncologists, radiologists, medical physicists, and radiation therapists — to determine the best treatment options for my patients.
-We use advanced techniques including intensity-modulated (IMRT) and image-guided radiation therapy (IGRT) to target thoracic malignancies while minimizing radiation dose to normal tissues.
+We use advanced techniques including intensity-modulated radiation therapy and image-guided radiation therapy to precisely target cancers while limiting damage to normal tissues.
 I see nearly 400 patients each year at Memorial Sloan Kettering’s Manhattan facilities.

 - Clinical Expertise: Thoracic Malignancies

 - Awards and Honors: ITMIG Barbara Neibauer Award (2014); IMIG New Young Investigator award (2012)

 - Languages Spoken: English; German

 - Board Certifications: Radiation Oncology

 Research is integral to our mission at Memorial Sloan Kettering, and clinical trials help us discover better forms of patient care and treatment.
 For you, this could mean access to a new therapy or therapy combination.
 Click to see a list of the trials I’m currently leading.

 Clinical Trials Led by Andreas Rimner

 - A Phase I Study of Stereotactic Body Radiation Therapy for Inoperable Locally Advanced Non-Small Cell Lung Cancer